Bank Deal: Earn 1.00% APY on an FDIC-insured savings account at Barclays.

 - You’ll lose the tax deduction.
 Yes, mortgage interest is tax deductible, but do the math.
-If you have a 4 percent mortgage and you’re in a 25 percent tax bracket, you’re effectively paying 4 percent to save 1 percent.
+If you have a four percent mortgage and you’re in a 25 percent tax bracket, you’re effectively paying 4 percent to save 1 percent.
 Also, the deduction on interest you pay will be somewhat offset by taxes on what you earn by having the money invested instead, which leads to the next point…

 - You’ll miss out on investment opportunities.
 This was a popular argument in the 1990s when investments seemed to go straight up.
-It holds less water now.
-While mortgage rates are low at around 3.5 percent, CD and savings account rates are even lower.
+It holds less water now, though.
+While mortgage rates are low, at around 3.5 percent, CD and savings account rates are even lower.
 Bonds are below 2 percent across most of the yield curve.
 As for the stock market, well, let’s just say it’s had a rough decade.
 You can take your chances, but remember that by investing borrowed money, you are essentially leveraging your portfolio, which increases your risk level.

 Questions to ask before acting

 Of course, virtually no financial advice applies universally.
 Facts and circumstances matter greatly.
 Here are three things to consider before you pay off a mortgage early:

 - Are there prepayment penalties?
 Actually, it’s best to ask this question before you sign up for a mortgage.
 If you can minimize prepayment penalties, it will give you more options down the road.

 - Is your income solid?
 This is essential for making sure you don’t run into a liquidity problem by putting too much into your mortgage too soon.